 Protect Your Rights

-The attorneys and medical investigators at Schochor, Federico and Staton have successfully handled numerous cases involving delayed colon cancer diagnosis.
+The attorneys and medical investigators at Schochor, Staton, Goldberg, and Cardea, P.A. have successfully handled numerous cases involving delayed colon cancer diagnosis.

 If you believe you or a loved one has been harmed as a result of a doctor’s negligence, we are here to help.
 Contact us for a free consultation.
 You pay nothing unless a recovery is made on your behalf.